Overcoming the curse of dimensionality with Laplacian regularization in semi-supervised learning: Statistical analysis

 To study the consistency of our algorithms, we can reuse the extensive literature on kernel ridge regression \citep{Caponnetto2007,Lin2020}.
 This literature body provides an extensive picture on convergence rates relying on various filters and assumptions of capacity, {\em a.k.a} effective dimension, and source conditions.
 Our setting is slightly different and showcases two specificities: ({\em i}) the eigenelements $(\lambda_{i, \mu}, \theta_{i,\mu})$ are dependent of $\mu$; ({\em ii}) the low-rank approximation in Algorithm \ref{alg:imp} is specific to settings with derivatives.
 We end our exposition with the following convergence result, proven in Appendix \ref{app:consistency}.
 Note that the dependency of $p$ in $n$ can be improved based on subsampling techniques that leverage expressiveness of the different $(k_{X_i})$ \citep{Rudi2015}.
-Moreover, universal consistency results could also be provided when the RKHS is dense in $H^1$, as well as convergence rates for other filters and laxer assumptions.
+Moreover, universal consistency results could also be provided when the RKHS is dense in $H^1$, as well as convergence rates for other filters and laxer assumptions which we discuss in Appendix \ref{app:consistency} (in particular, the source condition can be relaxed by considering the biggest $q\in(0, 1]$ such that $g\in\ima{\cal L}^q$).

 \begin{theorem}[Convergence rates] Under Assumptions \ref{ass:source}, \ref{ass:approximation} and \ref{ass:decay}, for $n_\ell, n \in \N$, when considering the spectral filtering Algorithm \ref{alg:imp} with $\psi_{\lambda}: x \to (x + \lambda)^{-1}$, there exists a constant $C$ independent of $n$, $n_\ell$, $\lambda$, $\mu$ and $p$ such that the estimate $\hat{g}_p$ defined in Algorithm \ref{alg:imp} verifies